A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-4. Incubate again: Allow the complex to bind to the target DNA sequence and cut the DNA.
+4. Incubate: Allow sufficient time for the Cas9-gRNA complex to bind to the target DNA sequence and induce a double-strand break (DSB).

 Significance:

 CRISPR-Cas9 genome editing has revolutionized the field of genomics and biotechnology.
-It allows for precise and efficient editing of DNA, enabling researchers to modify genomes with unprecedented accuracy.
+It allows for precise and efficient editing of DNA, enabling researchers to modify genomes with unprecedented accuracy and efficiency.
+This technology has wide ranging applications impacting many fields.

 Share on: